custcodian/website/docs/about/index.md

 For public repos, the [cloud-hosted instance](/hosted) is free.
 For private repos, I currently have a single tier -- $500/year, or $50/month, for up to 60 private repos.
 If there's interest and demand, I'll work on a full pricing structure, but my current focus is improving Minder rather than fancy business things.

+### What about a GUI (web UI)?

+The current UI for Stacklok Cloud is not open source.
+I'm planning to develop a new UI in the next month or so for Custcodian -- I expect that the UI will _probably_ be open-source, but since I'm still in the design phase, I might discover reasons for it not to be.
+If you're interested in collaborating on a web UI, drop me a note and you can probably influence the plans.

 ### Why not run Minder on my own?

 Go ahead!
 I'll even be happy to answer questions on OpenSSF Slack (`#minder`).
 On the other hand, paying me means that I'll be more likely to work on enhancements, and it will help me cover the hosting bills.